 - Background to research, including key literature;

 - How the proposal relates to this context;

 - Methods and approaches used (for both creative and critical components);

 - Draft timetable;

 Those intending to study for a PhD in the Department of English are able to apply for Arts and Humanities Research Council (AHRC) studentships and for College Studentships.
 Please visit our TECHNE Applications and Funding page for more information on how to apply.
 College studentships are offered to unsuccessful TECHNE applicants before other applicants are considered.
 Funding for non-EU overseas students is limited to a very small number of fee waivers allocated by the Faculty.

-Please note that the Departmental deadline for TECHNE applications for 2018 entry has passed.
-Applications for funded places for 2019 entry must be received by January 2019 (exact date TBC).
+Applications for funded places for 2019 entry must be received by 11th January 2019.